livioschlaepfer/CIL2021/README.md

 ```

 **Experiments**

-Update `custom.yaml` according to the configuration of the desired experiment and run:
+Update `custom.yaml` based on the configuration details (see link to polybox) of the desired exeriment and run:
 ```
 python3 runner_training.py -config custom.yaml
 python3 runner_test.py -config custom.yaml